Hardware Connections

 Note

-This section mainly introduces how to connect an external trigger signal to the camera from the aspects of trigger principle, requirements of the trigger signal and connection references.
+This section mainly introduces how to connect an external hardware trigger signal to the camera from the aspects of trigger principle, requirements of the trigger signal and connection references.

 Trigger Principle

-The camera trigger interface uses optocouplers for electrical safety isolation.
+The camera trigger connector uses optocouplers for electrical safety isolation.
 The internal schematic diagram for hardware trigger is shown below.
 The camera already has integrated current-limiting resistors, so there is no need to connect external current-limiting resistors when using it.

 Note

-Requirements of the trigger signal input
+Requirements of the Trigger Signal Input

 The trigger signal input should meet the following requirements: